 Cyprus Country Report

-There are no active terrorist groups in Cyprus, although the former TRNC leader claimed that certain militant groups, such as the PKK, had used the island for training operations.
+There are no active terrorist groups in Cyprus.
 Although Cyprus's low international profile reduces the risk of terrorism on the island, its strategic location elevates the likelihood of it becoming a logistics and transit hub for militants.
 There have been no reported incidents of this occurring to date.
 Separately, the UK's retention of an airbase and signals intelligence collection stations on the RoC increases the risk of them being targeted by terrorist attacks, particularly as the airbase is being used to mount air operations in the region.

 Vaccines required to enter the country